windkh/node-red-contrib-telegrambot/README.md

 msg.payload contains the most important data like chatId, type and content.
 The content depends on the message type.
 E.g. if you receive a message then the content is a string.
 If you receive a location, then the content is an object containing latitude and logitude.
-The second output is triggered when security is applied.
+The second output is triggered when security is applied and the user is not authorized to access the bot.
 See below.

 ## Sender Node